MohamedTarek-85/Dining-Philosophers-problem/README.md

 ## Examples
 - For deadlock prevention, the priority lock ensures that philosophers cannot hold one chopstick while waiting for another.
 - For starvation prevention, philosophers retry eating if they cannot acquire both chopsticks.

+## Requirements
+- Python 3.x

+## How to Run
+1. Clone the repository.
+2. Run the script using `python dining_philosophers.py`.

 ## License
 This project is licensed under the MIT License.